 - It’s too loud or too quiet

-Now we're getting somewhere.
+Now we’re getting somewhere.
 Why?
-Because these are EXACTLY the kinds of things that keep the congregation from fully engaging each week.
+Because these are EXACTLY the kinds of things keeping the congregation from fully engaging each week.
 And WE can do something about it.

-"Many of us don't often have moments in our lives where everything stops and we can focus on that which really matters.
+“Many of us don’t often have moments in our lives where everything stops, and we can focus on what matters most.
 You may have rushed to get here, come from a hard week, or even cut someone off in the parking lot.
-But we're here.
+But we’re here.
 Together.
 And this is His moment.
 God has called us together.
-Let's sing to Him."
+Let’s sing to Him.”

-"As we gather together to worship, it's likely that we have questions about where we stand with one another.
+“As we gather together to worship, we likely have questions about where we stand with one another.
 That uncertainty can get in the way.
-Let's bring those concerns to the Lord as we sing to Him and allow Him to speak truth to our hearts."
+Let’s bring those concerns to the Lord as we sing to Him and allow Him to speak truth to our hearts.”

 Just don’t feel like it

-"We are busy and distracted.
-Our schedules are jammed, we can't go anywhere without our smartphones, we don't take time to process and think about what really matters, and there's probably a stack of breakfast dishes to do when you get home.
-Let's make this moment different.
-Let's make this like Jesus prayed - 'on earth as it is in heaven' - where every created being is fully focused on the Lamb who is worthy.
-Let's sing to Him."
+“We are busy and distracted.
+Our schedules are jammed, we can’t go anywhere without our smartphones, we don’t take time to process and think about what truly matters.
+And there’s probably a stack of breakfast dishes to do when you get home.
+Let’s make this moment different.
+Let’s make this like Jesus prayed - ‘on earth as it is in heaven’ - where every created being is entirely focused on the Lamb who is worthy.
+Let’s sing to Him.”

 Too loud or too soft

-"For some of you, the music today will be too loud.
-For others it will be too quiet.
-And there are many of you that find it 'just right.'
-But can we put all of our preferences aside and just find intimacy with Jesus as we sing to Him?"
+“For some of you, the music today will be too loud.
+For others, it will be too quiet.
+And many of you find it ‘just right.’
+But can we put all of our preferences aside and find intimacy with Jesus as we sing to Him?”

 I hope these can be springboards to help us lead our congregations more effectively.